Faizan-12356/Book_Record_Management/README.md

 Notifications: Automated notifications for overdue books, reservation confirmations, and system updates to keep users informed.

 Technology Stack:

-Frontend: React.js for responsive and interactive user interfaces.
+Frontend: React.js for responsive and interactive user interfaces. <br/>
-Backend: Node.js for scalable backend logic and API development.
+Backend: Node.js for scalable backend logic and API development.<br/>
-Database: MySQL for efficient storage and retrieval of book data.
+Database: MySQL for efficient storage and retrieval of book data.<br/>
 Authentication: JWT (JSON Web Tokens) for secure user authentication and authorization.